Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 </registry>
 ```

-Notice how we have now added the `deps` property of `jquery`.
+Notice how we've now added the `deps` property of `jquery`.
 This isn't necessary—we are just giving an example that this script needs a global jQuery available.

 However, this alone won't get your JavaScript included.
 In order to modernize our JavaScript stack, Plone needed to make some changes with how it included JavaScript.
-All we have done so far is to define a resource.
+All we've done so far is to define a resource.

 For a resource to be included, it needs to be part of a bundle.
 A bundle defines a set of resources that should be compiled together and distributed to the browser.